-All information in this catalog is the sole responsibility of each respective department, school, program, office, etc. Other than admissions requirements and regulations, the TTUHSC SOM Office of Admissions is not responsible for the content of those respective counterparts.
+All information in this catalog is the sole responsibility of each respective department, school, program, office, etc. Other than admissions requirements and regulations, the TTUHSC School of Medicine Office of Admissions is not responsible for the content of those respective counterparts.
 Every effort is made to obtain the most current information at the time of publication from those individual entities.